rohitjha/DiMPL/README.md

 5. Linear Algebra
 6. Combinatorics

 Apart from aiding mathematicians and physicists, the developed DSL is useful in studying and describing objects and problems in branches of computer science, such as algorithms, programming languages, cryptography, automated theorem proving, and software development.
+A technical paper for this DSL is published in the International Journal of Computer Applications (IJCA) and can be found here: http://www.ijcaonline.org/archives/volume70/number15/12036-7257

 Installation
 ------------